Here are some terms and acronyms you may see as a kinship caregiver and what they mean.

 Stands for Child Protective Services.
 This is the division of the S.C.
 Department of Social Services that investigates and responds to reports of child abuse and neglect.

 This term is used specifically to describe a kinship caregiver who is not related to the child by blood or by legal means (like marriage).
-Someone who is fictive kin is usually a close family friend who knows the child well and feels like family.
+Someone who is fictive kin is usually a close family friend, neighbor, god parent, teacher, etc. that has a relationship with the child.

 Public Kinship Care

 This refers to kinship care when SCDSS has become involved.
 You may also hear this called formal kinship care.
-SCDSS has legal custody of the child in these cases—and a case manager will be assigned to work with the kinship care provider to protect the child’s safety and provide resources and guidance.
-SCDSS prefers to license kinship caregivers when a child is in foster care, because the caregiver receives monthly board payments and case management to enhance the child’s stability while living with the kinship caregiver.
+When SCDSS has legal custody, the child remains in the home with the kinship caregiver.
+The agency is then able to provisionally license the family while working towards licensure within the 60-90 timeframe.
+The family will receive a monthly board payment and case management to enhance the child’s stability while living with the kinship caregiver.

 Private Kinship Care

 This is care worked out between family members or friends and the child’s parents—without SCDSS involvement.
 You will also hear it called informal kinship care.
 People providing private kinship care will not have a case manager but may be able to apply on their own for government assistance programs.
 A good resource for these caregivers is www.scthrive.org.

 This describes a person who is taking responsibility for the care of a child.
 A kinship care provider may be related to the child by blood, marriage, adoption, godparent, neighbor, teacher or may be a close family friend.

 This refers to a person who has completed the S.C. requirements to provide foster care.
 Kinship caregivers who become licensed foster parents for children in SCDSS custody receive the same benefits and services as licensed foster parents who are not kinship caregivers.